getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 by clicking on the X next to the name.

 {% capture __alert_content -%}
 Adding or removing external repositories applies immediately.
-This may result in new issues as events may group differently with the new information.
-Beware that this cause notifications to your team members.
+As a result, events may group differently with the new information and create new issues.
+Beware that these cause notifications to your team members.
 {%- endcapture -%}
 {%- include components/alert.html
   level="warning"